 Hanoi flaunts an endless amount of history, grandeur, and mythical tales to enchant even the most seasoned traveller.
-The hustle and bustle of Vietnam’s capital city is entangled with hidden sites of peace and serenity.
 One such treasure is Hanoi’s ancient Temple of Literature, Vietnam‘s first national university.

-Tucked behind a walled compound with five separate courtyards, the Temple of Literature was built under Ly Thanh Tong’s dynasty in 1070 to honour Confucius.
-It became Vietnam’s Imperial Academy shortly after, a prestigious school for top academics.
+Tucked behind a walled compound with five separate courtyards, the Temple of Literature (Van Mieu) was built under Ly Thanh Tong’s dynasty in 1070 to honour Confucius.
+It became Vietnam’s Imperial Academy (Quoc Tu Giam) shortly after – a prestigious school for top academics.
 Today, the temple honours Vietnam’s finest scholars and signifies the beginning of a uniform educational system in Vietnam.

 The bells at the Temple of Literature, similar to others across Vietnam, were only permitted to be touched by monks.